-Dream of:21 June 2001 "Interrupted Hymn"
+Dream of:21 June 2001 "A Mirror In The Church"

-Just as I was about to walk through the door, my mother stopped me and told me to change belts, to take off the brown belt which I was wearing and put on a black one.
-Even though I didn't want to go through the trouble, I took off the brown belt and headed through the door, still putting on the black belt.
-I could see my mother was correct: the black belt did look much better; but I was worried my father would be upset because I was still dressing in the church.
+Just as I was about to walk through the door into the church, my mother stopped me and told me to change belts, to take off the brown belt which I was wearing and put on a black one.
+Even though I didn't want to go through the trouble, I took off the brown belt and headed through the door while I was still putting on the black belt.
+I could see that my mother was correct: the black belt did look much better.

-Many people were in the church; I walked toward some men who were part of a group to which I belonged.
-The group had been undertaking some special studies so we could become something special.
+I was worried my father would be upset because I was still dressing in the church which contained many people.
+I walked toward some men who were part of a group to which I belonged and which had been undertaking special studies so we could become something special.
 One man in the group opened his hymnal so I could see the hymn which everyone was about to start singing.
-The singing began and I sang along, reading the first line from the hymnal.
+When the singing began, I sang along, reading the first line from the hymnal.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2011 by firstname.lastname@example.org
+Copyright 2015 by firstname.lastname@example.org